Snelling Avenue is a must-see landmark in St. Paul.

 Snelling from University Avenue north to Hamline University is medium-density lined with small businesses and multifamily dwellings.
 This stretch of road works, kind of.
 It accommodates pedestrians, businesses, buses, and cars.
 It’s noisy and chaotic, but it works.
 If Hamline University were to follow in Macalaster’s footsteps and spruce up the median, it could go a long way.

-I stopped my ride near the Midway Motel, glanced over the bridge to the State Fair grounds, and figured that it’d be best to ride the sidewalk from here on out.
+I stopped my ride near the Midway Motel, glanced over the bridge to the Minnesota State fairgrounds, and figured that it’d be best to ride the sidewalk from here on out.
 And that is what I did; relegated to the margin as cars whizzed past at unknown speeds.
 At this very moment, anyone on a bike becomes a second-class citizen.

 I can’t help but think that Snelling is emblematic of the transition we’re making from car culture into something else.
 It’s urban.
 It’s suburban.
 It’s a highway.
 Snelling Avenue is a lot of things.
 It just depends where you are.
 The problem with Snelling is that it’s a little bit of everything, but doesn’t do any of those things particularly well.